-Current and historical estimates of the abundance of sperm whales in the North Pacific are considered unreliable, and caution should be exercised in interpreting published estimates.
+Current and historical abundance estimates of sperm whales in the North Pacific are based on limited data and are considered biased; caution should be exercised in interpreting published estimates.
 The abundance of sperm whales in the North Pacific was reported to be 1,260,000 prior to exploitation, which by the late 1970s was estimated to have been reduced to 930,000 whales (Rice 1989).
-Confidence intervals for these estimates were not provided.
-These estimates include whales from the California/Oregon/Washington stock, for which a separate abundance estimate is currently available (see the Stock Assessment Reports for the U.S. Pacific Region).
-Estimates for a large area of the eastern temperate North Pacific were produced from line-transect and acoustic survey data by Barlow and Taylor (2005), but no recent estimate exists for other areas, including for the central or western North Pacific.
+Confidence intervals for these estimates do not exist.
+These estimates include whales from the California/Oregon/Washington stock, for which a separate abundance estimate is available (see the Stock Assessment Reports for the U.S. Pacific Region).
+Estimates for a large area of the eastern temperate North Pacific were produced from line-transect and acoustic survey data by Barlow and Taylor (2005), but no more recent estimate exists for other areas, including for the central or western North Pacific.